rmoehn/farlamp/sup-rl-amp-analysis.md

 Before I can experiment with overseer failure, I need to adapt the supervised learning system from [@CSASupAmp] to reinforcement learning and evaluate the result on the original tasks from the article.
+I see three major areas of work: overhaul the learning mechanism, find a good way to determine rewards, and update $H$ to return evaluations instead of answers.

 In the following I assume that you are familiar with [@CSASupAmp]. \textsc{oq}
 stands for *open question*.